GoateSo/RSATasks/README.md

 ## Additional information:
 - each challenge consists of
-   - problem, a lua file which lays out the directions, inputs, desired outputs, and a explained example for a challenge
+   - problem, a lua file which lays out the directions, inputs, desired outputs, as well as giving an explained example, a solution template, and a testing template for a challenge
    - testgen, a lua file which generates an array of inputs for the challenge
    - examples, a file which gives additional examples of inputs and examples
 - to submit a solution, `[todo]`